kashmir54/kashmir54.github.io/_flipper/voyagerrf_v2/index.md

 ## Wardriving

 For wardriving, the best workflow is to be on outdoors with a clear view of the sky, and enter the ESP32 WiFi Marauder app.
 The GPS needs time to pick up satellites and it takes some time to pick them up.
-Time depends on the atmosphere, the meteorology and other factors, from experience it takes from 30 seconds to 2 minutes with clear sky outdoors and around 5 minutes on heavy cloudy days.
+Time depends on the atmosphere, the staellite constelation and other factors, from experience it takes from 30 seconds up to 2 minutes with clear sky outdoors.
+Within buildings, you will find issues due to the bouncing pulses.

 <div class="warning">